Subject Access Requests

 Information we cannot provide

-We will always aim to provide the answer to your request.
-However, some information may be omitted or redacted (exempt) under the DPA.
+We will always aim to provide the answer to your request, but some information may be omitted or redacted (exempt) due to the requirements of the Data Protection Act.

 Please note that information requests are considered on a case by case basis.
 If you are unsure, submit your request.
 If the information is exempt, our team will respond explaining why.